arnosimons/arnosimons.github.io/projects/scratchbook/scratchbooknew.md

                           else if (headerText == "FC" )
                             headerTitle = "Number of times the FADER is CLOSED in the scratch";
                           else if (headerText == "PO" )
-                            headerTitle = "Number of times the PHANTOMFADER is OPENED in the scratch";
+                            headerTitle = "Number of times the PHANTOM-FADER is OPENED in the scratch";
                           else if (headerText == "PC" )
-                            headerTitle = "Number of times the PHANTOMFADER is OPENED in the scratch";
+                            headerTitle = "Number of times the PHANTOM-FADER is OPENED in the scratch";
                           else if (headerText == "D" )
                             headerTitle = "Number of DIMINISHED click patterns in the scratch";
                           else if (headerText == "A" )